savaslabs/savaslabs.github.io/_posts/2018-12-10-savas-welcomes-ben-eckerson-coo.md

 ## Helping to make Savas Labs more social

 Ben has _gently_ recommended that we more frequently share how special what we've created at Savas Labs is -- hence my writing of this blog post ~~that he made me write~~ about him.

-To his chagrin, Ben recognized most of us were not active with our personal social media accounts.
+He also noted that the team has been so busy there was little time for engagement on social media.
 For fears he was beginning to detect some [early onset grumpiness](https://www.youtube.com/watch?v=bewKPi9gdT4), Ben has taken swift action to combat things before it's too late.

 {% twitter https://twitter.com/SavasLabs/status/1059906716224110597 %}